 - 1. Immediately upon arriving at the trial site, the teacher-coach must report to the Trial Site Coordinator and provide the Coordinator with five (5) copies of his/her team's Prosecution/Plaintiff roster and five (5) copies of his/her team's Defense/Defendant roster.
 The Trial Site Coordinator will then distribute the copies to the opposing team, Presiding Judge and Scoring Panelists.
 NOTE: Teams competing in the semi-final rounds should bring ten (10) copies of each roster in the event the team must present the same side of the case in both its morning and afternoon trials. - 2.
-Teams should be set up in the courtroom and ready to commence the trial at least 15 minutes before the designated starting time of the trial. - 3.
+Teams should be set up in the courtroom and ready to commence the trial at least 15 minutes before the designated starting time of the trial.
+It is strongly recommended that teams arrive at the trial site approximately 30-45 minutes before the trial start time. - 3.
 The starting time of any trial will not be delayed more than fifteen minutes unless, for good cause shown, a decision to the contrary is made by the Trial Site Coordinator.

-The Trial Site Coordinator's decision is final and non-appealable.

-4. An incomplete team must use its alternates or forfeit the opportunity to advance.
+The Trial Site Coordinator's decision is final and non-appealable. - 4.
+An incomplete team must use its alternates or forfeit the opportunity to advance.
 If a team forfeits the opportunity to advance, it will still have the opportunity to compete during the round for experience.